1. Pre-workshop questionnaire

 - We will break into pairs and practice using the tool for 6-8 minutes

 - We will reconvene to talk about how it went to practice the tool

-- We will do this three times (once for each tool)
+- We will do this twice (once for each tool)

 I will also tell some entertaining stories that we can use, throughout the workshop, to illustrate how the various tools can work.
 You can ask questions at any time.